Matiasus/sd/README.md

 ### Versions

-1.0.0 - the first publication, init sequence and read block of data, main features:
+1.0.0 - the first publication, init sequence and read block of data, but:

 - it doesn't scan directories and subdirectories, read files placed only in root directory (/track1.mp3, /track2.mp3,...)
 - it doesn't read long file names, read only short names (8 characters of filename and 3 characters for extension)